Shatranj

 FIDE Rating and Title

-Anish Giri holds the title of Grandmaster (GM) with a current FIDE classical rating of approximately 2760, placing him in the FIDE top 10 worldwide.
+Anish Giri holds the title of Grandmaster (GM) with a current FIDE classical rating of 2753, placing him at world #8 in the March 2026 FIDE list.
 His official FIDE rating page lists him under FIDE ID 24116068, representing the Netherlands.

 Giri achieved the Grandmaster title at age 14, making him one of the youngest GMs in history at the time.
 Born on June 28, 1994, in Saint Petersburg, Russia, he grew up partly in the Netherlands and Japan before settling in the Netherlands as his federation of record.
 He speaks fluent Dutch and is widely regarded as the strongest player the Netherlands has produced in the modern era.

-You can view his Anish Giri player page on Shatranj Live for live rating tracking across all active FIDE events.
+You can view his Anish Giri player page on Shatranj Live for live rating tracking across all active FIDE events, and browse the FIDE top 100 to see where Giri ranks among his Candidates rivals.

 Career Highlights